steezydev/steezydev/README.md

 - **Quality over quantity.** I'm a firm believer in doing fewer things but doing them really well.
 Quality > quantity is the rule I follow in every aspect of my life.
 - **Communication.** I love a good chat.
 I'm all for staying social and keeping in touch with folks from all sorts of places.
-- **Personal life.** Coding takes a big part of my life, but I always make room for my hobbies, friends and family.
+- **Balance.** Coding takes a big part of my life, but I always make room for my hobbies, friends and family.
 This is how I keep my work rolling smoothly and consistently.

 <h2>🧰 Toolbox</h2>